UPHA Challenge Cup

 All juniors showing in local or national UPHA Challenge Cup classes must be a Junior Member of the United Professional Horsemen's Association, Inc. Riders, or their trainers/agents, must present membership cards or a paid application to the Show Secretary before numbers can be released.
 The annual fee for a Junior Membership is $35 and is renewable on January 31 of each year.

 Amateur riders, aged 18 years of age and over, who plan to compete in Adult Challenge Cup classes must be Associate Members of the organization.
 An Associate Membership is $65 annually.

 A major portion of the United Professional Horsemen's Association's "mission statement" deals with education.
-Funds raised by membership fees will be directed towards the youth organization to insure that their exposure to the horse industry is educational, rewarding and enjoyable.
+Funds raised by membership fees will be directed towards the youth organization to ensure that their exposure to the horse industry is educational, rewarding, and enjoyable.

 Showmanship is paramount throughout the class.

 Judging in all UPHA Challenge Cup qualifying classes is based 60% on rail work and 40% on the individual workout.